Bheemla Nayak: Development

 In June 2020, Sithara Entertainments bought the Telugu remake rights of the 2020 Malayalam film Ayyappanum Koshiyum.
 Saagar K Chandra who earlier directed Appatlo Okadundevadu (2016) was signed to helm the project.
 Several actors including Ravi Teja, Nandamuri Balakrishna, and Rana Daggubati were approached for the lead role.
 In October 2020, the film was officially announced with Pawan Kalyan as one of the leads, in the role of a police officer originally played by Biju Menon.

-In December, Daggubati was confirmed the other lead, playing the role of Prithviraj Sukumaran from the original.
-Daggubati later revealed that he was on board for the project before Kalyan signed in.
+In December, Rana was confirmed the other lead, playing the role of Prithviraj Sukumaran from the original.
+Rana later revealed that he was on board for the project before Kalyan signed in.
 He compared his character Daniel Shekar with his earlier role Arjun Prasad from his debut film Leader (2010).
 While both are aspiring politicians, he said that Daniel was "an entitled guy who played dirty."

 The filming was officially launched with a pooja ceremony in Hyderabad.
 The film used a working title "Production No.12" and was colloquially referred as PSPK Rana Movie.
 The official title Bheemla Nayak was unveiled on 15 August 2021.

 Casting

 Writer-director Trivikram Srinivas was hired for the film's screenplay and dialogues.
 Thaman S was signed to compose the music with cinematography by Prasad Murella, editing by Naveen Nooli and production design handled by AS Prakash.
 In July 2021, Murella opted out of the project and cinematographer Ravi K. Chandran joined the film as the replacement.

-Sai Pallavi was approached to play opposite Kalyan, while Aishwarya Rajesh was cast to be a pair with Daggubati.
+Sai Pallavi was approached to play opposite Kalyan as Suguna, while Aishwarya Rajesh was cast to be a pair with Rana.
 In March 2021, reports emerged that Pallavi may not join the project but director Saagar K Chandra refuted them by stating that she would join the production in April.
 However, Pallavi eventually opted out due to scheduling conflicts.
 In July, Nithya Menen was cast in place of Pallavi while Samuthirakani is signed to play a pivotal role.
 In September, Aishwarya left the project due to scheduling conflicts.
 Samyuktha Menon was confirmed to replace her in October.
 In December 2021, Brahmanandam confirmed through an interview that he was playing a role in the film.

 Filming

 Principal photography of the film began in January 2021.
 A 25-day schedule took place at an aluminium factory in Hyderabad.
-In March, action scenes featuring Kalyan and Daggubati were shot under the choreography of Dhilip Subbarayan.
+In March, action scenes featuring Pawan Kalyan and Rana were shot under the choreography of Dhilip Subbarayan.
 The second schedule of film began in April.
 Later, the shoot was halted due to the second wave of COVID-19 pandemic in India.
 30% of the shoot is completed by June 2021, and a special set was constructed in Hyderabad for the next schedule.
 Filming resumed in July 2021.
 A new schedule began in December 2021, filming took place at Madanpalle Yellamma Temple in Vikarabad.
 Final sequences, including a promotional song featuring Kalyan were shot in February 2022.
 The shoot was wrapped up on 17 February 2022, a week ahead of its scheduled release.